lucasfloripa/lucasfloripa/README.md

 Developer with more than 5 years of relevant experience, having worked in different environments, using different languages and technologies, including the functions of Developer Backend Java and Node, Developer Frontend React, Developer FullStack React/Node, Database Analist and Tester.

 :house: Living in Florianópolis.
 Santa Catarina, Brazil.
-:hammer: Working homeoffice as Developer and Tech Leader at Liven https://liven.tech/.
+:hammer: Working homeoffice as Full Stack Javascript Developer as a freelancer.
-:books: Learning alot of typescript, design principles and patterns, clean code, clean architeture, Leadership, Scrum and so on.
+:books: Right now im studying alot of typescript, cloud, message-brokers and the tecnologies around then, like GraphQL, NestJS, AWS and Kafka.
-:eyes: Looking everyday to become a better TechLeader!
+:eyes: Looking everyday to become a better Developer!

 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=for-the-badge&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/lucas-gon%C3%A7alves-3a7911b2/?locale=pt_BR)](https://www.linkedin.com/in/lucas-gon%C3%A7alves-3a7911b2/?locale=pt_BR)